SumiSastri/dev-blogs/docs/computer-code/part4-processing-data.md

 ## What is the difference between a signal and a semaphore

-A semaphore has 2 operations up and down, in an OS, a semaphore contains both a signal and an interupt.
-Therefore a semaphore can operate both on system buses as well as on the CPU or kernel level.[5]
+A semaphore has 2 operations up and down, in an OS, a semaphore contains both a signal and an interrupt.
+Therefore, a semaphore can operate both on system buses as well as on the CPU or kernel level.[5]

 A binary semaphore has the binary values of 0 and 1 but a counting semaphore can use multiplexors signals like wait, block and wakeup can be used - a traditional red-amber-green signalling, seen on traffic lights.